 Development branches

-Development branches are a feature that handles change management in Keboola projects.
-To learn more about how development branches work, refer to our user documentation.
+Development branches are a feature for managing change in Keboola projects.
+Refer to our user documentation to learn more about how development branches function.

 Public Beta Warning: